course-dprep/yelp-restaurant-closures/README.md

-# A topic modeling study: The association between Yelp review sentiment and restaurant survival or closure
+# A topic modeling study: The association between Yelp reviews' sentiment and restaurant closures
 *Which aspects of the feedback provided by Yelp customer reviews are associated with restaurant closures?*

 ## Motivation